Top Sirloin Vs Filet Mignon – A Tasty, Meaty Competition

 Tonight’s biggest decision!
-What cut of meat should you cook, sirloin or filet?
+What cut of meat should you cook?

 Sirloin vs Filet Which Steak Cut is Better